originalworks/protocol-core/aws/owen-infra/README.md

 ### Account Abstraction

 By default, the OWEN infrastructure is configured so that all DDEX messages are batched and sent from one address.
 Set this address in `aws/owen-infra/template-config-prod.json` => `SeoaAddress`.
 This should be the address of your EOA delegated to our smart account implementation.
-Instructions on how to perform this delegation can be found here: <TODO>.
+Instructions on how to perform this delegation can be found here: TOADD

 ### KMS integration